SBA Loans for Rental Property: Rules, Limitations & What You Should Know

 SBA commercial real estate loans, backed by the Small Business Administration (SBA), help small businesses buy or improve properties.
 They also make it easier for small companies to secure financing.

-Two main types of SBA loans support real estate purchases: SBA 504 and SBA 7(a).
-These real estate investment loans allow businesses to purchase real estate for operational use.
-For example, a bakery can buy a building to set up its shop.
+Two primary types of SBA loans support real estate purchases: the SBA 504 and the SBA 7(a).
+These government-backed loans enable businesses to acquire real estate for operational purposes.
+For example, a bakery can purchase a building to establish its shop.
 This helps the bakery avoid high rent costs in the long run.
 Companies can use these loans to invest in their future without large upfront payments.

 SBA 7(a) Loans for Commercial Real Estate